-- how the Bidder's solution protects data during transmission, processing, and at rest (i.e., when stored in the Central Repository); 124 - the specific security governance/compliance methodologies utilized in the proposed solution: 125 - how access to the data is controlled and how the system(s) confirms the identity of persons (e.g., username/password), monitors who is permitted to access the data and logs every instance of user access; 126 - what system controls for users are in place to grant different levels of access depending on their role or function;127 - the strategy, tools and techniques, and operational and management practices that will be used to maintain security of the system; 128 - the proposed system controls and operational practices; 129 - the organization's security auditing practices, including internal audit, external audit, third-party independent penetration testing, and all other forms of audit and testing; 130 - how security practices may differ across system development lifecycles and environments that support them (e.g., development, testing, and production); 131
+- how the Bidder's solution protects data during transmission, processing, and at rest (i.e., when stored in the Central Repository); 124 - the specific security governance/compliance methodologies utilized in the proposed solution; 125 - how access to the data is controlled and how the system(s) confirms the identity of persons (e.g., username/password), monitors who is permitted to access the data and logs every instance of user access; 126 - what system controls for users are in place to grant different levels of access depending on their role or function; 127 - the strategy, tools and techniques, and operational and management practices that will be used to maintain security of the system; 128 - the proposed system controls and operational practices; 129

 123 Some trade data (e.g., trade data feeds disseminated by the SIPs) is public and therefore of little concern from a security standpoint.
-However, because this data may be linked to confidential order data or other non-public information, the Participants are requiring the Plan Processor to store this public data in the same manner as the nonpublic order and trade information submitted to the Central Repository by Data Submitters.
+However, because this data may be linked to confidential order data or other non-public information, the Participants are requiring the Plan Processor to store this public data in the same manner as the non-public order and trade information submitted to the Central Repository by Data Submitters.